Holiday-Secret-Santa/Secret-Santa-App/README.md

 - The User can invite family and friends to join in on the holiday fun
 - The User can keep track of who accepted the secret santa invite
 - The User can discretely assign a single participant to each individual registered for the event
+  - System offers option to do a random assignment
 - The System allows participants to create a list of gift ideas they would like to recieve

 ---